Open Certification Framework

 CSA STAR Self-Assessment

 CSA STAR Self-Assessment is a complimentary offering that documents the security controls provided by various cloud computing offerings, thereby helping users assess the security of cloud providers they currently use or are considering using.
-Cloud providers either submit a completed Consensus Assessments Initiative Questionnaire (CAIQ), or submit a report documenting compliance with the Cloud Controls Matrix (CCM).
+Cloud providers submit a completed Consensus Assessments Initiative Questionnaire (CAIQ) to document compliance with the Cloud Controls Matrix (CCM).
 This information then becomes publicly available, promoting industry transparency and providing customer visibility into specific provider security practices.

 GDPR Code of Conduct Self-Assessment